AcademySoftwareFoundation/EncodingGuidelines/enctests/README.md

 The commands below are what's needed to build OTIO for python development.
 As of the time writing this the multi media-reference feature of OTIO is still in the main branch of the project.
-Also we're relying on FFmpeg and OIIO being installed on the system.
+Also, we're relying on FFmpeg and OIIO being installed on the system.
 (Guides to come)

 ```
 # Create a virtual environment